 HISTORY OF DEVELOPMENT

-After 20 years of establishing and developing, although the Office of Academic Affairs has had many changes in name, functions and duties, it is still performing the role of consulting, building, and managing training programs; conduction admission; organizing and managing academic affairs; and managing students.
-The Office of Academic Affairs currently consists of the following main divisions: VNU undergrad programs, joint training programs, foundation program, and admission division.
-From a unit that took charge of only 1 Russian undergrad program in 2002, thanks to the determination, creativity, and outstanding effort of all the staffs, from 2004 to 2011 the Office of Academic Affairs had successfully opened many international joint training programs with foreign partners from UK, Malaysia, France, and USA, then quickly expanded the scale and opened more training programs and training models.
-Beside the upgrowth of existing joint training programs, undergrad programs with degree awarded by VNU have also been developed in the following years.
-Currently, the Office of Academic Affairs is organizing and implementing 15 undergrad programs in English with different majors.
-From the scale of 1000 students in the beginning, up to now, the Office of Academic Affairs is managing more than 4500 students, including international students from 14 different countries.
+After 20 years of establishing and developing, although the Office of Academic Affairs has had many changes in its name, functions and duties, it is still performing the role of consulting, building, and managing training programs; conducting admission; organizing and managing academic affairs; and managing students.
+The Office of Academic Affairs currently consists of the following main divisions: VNU undergraduate programs, joint training programs, foundation program, and admission division.
+From a unit that took charge of only 1 Russian undergraduate program in 2002, thanks to the determination, creativity, and outstanding effort of all the staff, from 2004 to 2011 the Office of Academic Affairs had successfully opened many international joint training programs with foreign partners from UK, Malaysia, France, and USA, then quickly expanded the scale and opened more training programs and training models.
+Beside the growth of existing joint training programs, undergraduate programs with degrees awarded by VNU have also been developed in the following years.
+Currently, the Office of Academic Affairs is organizing and implementing 15 undergraduate programs in English with different majors.
+From the scale of 1000 students from the beginning up to now, the Office of Academic Affairs manages more than 4500 students, including international students from 14 different countries.

-All undergrad programs are regular training that designed in accordance to the standards of prestigious accredited universities in the world, including 7 programs with degree awarded by VNU, 3 combined bachelor and master programs with degree awarded by VNU, 2 dual-degree programs, and 3 joint training programs with degree awarded by international partners, which are all recognized by Ministry of Education and Training.
-Since its establishment, despite the adjustment in duties, the Office of Academic Affairs has been playing the key role in developing the training models and implementing VNU-IS mission in organizing undergrad programs in foreign language based on international standards, actively applying and transferring training technology of foreign partners, and meeting the needs of domestic and foreign labor market of high quality labor force, gradually contributing to the internationalization index of VNU.
+All undergraduate programs are regular training designed in accordance with the standards of prestigious accredited universities in the world, including 7 programs with degrees awarded by VNU, 3 combined bachelor and master programs with degrees awarded by VNU, 2 dual-degree programs, and 3 joint training programs with degree awarded by international partners, which are all recognized by Ministry of Education and Training.
+Since its establishment, despite the adjustment in duties, the Office of Academic Affairs has been playing a key role in developing the training models and implementing VNU-IS mission in organizing undergraduate programs in foreign languages based on international standards, actively applying and transferring training technology of foreign partners, and meeting the needs of the domestic and foreign labor market of high quality labor force, gradually contributing to the internationalization index of VNU.

 Since its establishment, the Office of Academic Affairs has been led and operated by 04 Heads who are all dedicated teachers, including Assoc.
 Prof. Dr. Dang Duc Nga (2002 – 2006); Dr. Tran Anh Hao (2007 – 2014); Dr. Mai Anh (2014 – 2021); and Dr. Tran Duc Quynh (2022 – present).
-The main mission of the Office of Academic Affairs throughout its development is to constantly strengthen and improve the quality of academic activities to make it more professional, creative, quality, and friendly, in order to provide student with the best service and to meet the requirement of VNU-IS.
+The main mission of the Office of Academic Affairs throughout its development is to constantly strengthen and improve the quality of academic activities to make it more professional, creative, quality, and friendly in order to provide students with the best service and to meet the requirements of VNU-IS.

-During its operation, thanks to the solidarity of the staffs, the support and guidance of the Party Committee and Board of Rectors, the Office of Academic Affairs has continuously been recognized for outstanding achievements and awarded flags and certificates in different levels.
-Many staffs of the Office of Academic Affairs received noble titles for their outstanding contribution to VNU-IS.
+During its operation, thanks to the solidarity of the staff, the support and guidance of the Party Committee and Board of Rectors, the Office of Academic Affairs has continuously been recognized for outstanding achievements and awarded flags and certificates at different levels.
+Many staff of the Office of Academic Affairs received noble titles for their outstanding contribution to VNU-IS.